DIY or Professional Fireworks?

 What are consumer (DIY) and professional fireworks?

 Consumer fireworks are what the general public would buy to let off themselves, whether that’s in their back garden or at a public display they are organising such as a village bonfire night event.
-Hence we have used the term DIY in this case, as these are fireworks being let off by the people who bought them.
+Hence I have used the term DIY in this case, as these are fireworks being let off by the people who bought them.

 Professional fireworks on the other hand refers to a complete display service that a member of the public would purchase whereby a display team would provide, set up, fire and then clear up the fireworks afterwards.
 The customer in this case would not physically buy, store or let off the fireworks, as this is done for them.